jankotek/mapdb/src/site/markdown/33-queues.md

 FIFO Queue
 ------------

 This only takes two extra parameters.
-You can supply custom serializers used on entries.
+Fist you  can supply custom serializers used on entries.

 Second param decides lock based eviction.
 Lock-free (false) means better concurrency, but places tomb-stones in place of removed entries, over time the store size grows and will need compaction.
 With locks (true) the removed entries are deleted under global locks, so there is concurrency penalty.